SpillaneMakes/SpillaneMakes.github.io/_pages/index.md

     - label:
       url: -->
   caption:
-excerpt: Maker/Engineering Design Project Portfolio
+excerpt: Additive Engineering Design Graduate Researcher
 intro:
   - excerpt: 'Welcome to my Maker Portfolio and Project blog.
 I use this website to feature the Engineering Design work I have completed in my academic career